Register to vote if you are homeless or have no fixed address

 - Voter registration packs that include a declaration of local connection form are available.
-You can collect a voter registration pack from Hove Town Hall and from many hostels, shelters and day centres in Brighton & Hove.
+You can collect a voter registration pack from many hostels, shelters and day centres in Brighton & Hove.

 You need to complete the form in ink and make sure that you answer all of the questions that apply to you.
 If you do not have a fixed address, you will usually need to tick the first box in the “Your address for registration” section and enter the address that you want to use in the box marked “Address 1”.

 Return the form to Electoral Services office, Hove Town Hall, Norton Road, Hove, BN3 3BQ.

 If you do not know your National Insurance number we will need you to provide some additional proof of identification before we can complete your application.
 Please provide an email address or telephone number so that we can minimise any delay.

 If you are looking for more information.
 Advice for the following people is available on the Electoral Commission website:

 - A patient in a mental health hospital